Call A Dremel Expert: 1-800-4-DREMEL

 Plan Your Dremel Pinewood Derby® Days Demo at Lowe’s

-Starting in early-January and running through early-February, your local Lowe’s store will be hosting Pinewood Derby® car clinics to share their tips and tricks for making the fastest cars on race day.
+Starting in early-January and running through mid-February, your local Lowe’s store will be hosting Pinewood Derby® car clinics to share their tips and tricks for making the fastest cars on race day.

 Everyone who attends an event will be given a: